What Happens When a Garage Door Spring Breaks?

 Several factors contribute to the wear and tear of these springs.
 Rust is a common culprit; it can eat away at the metal, weakening the spring’s integrity.
 Overuse is another factor; the more you use your garage door, the more stress you put on the springs.
 Finally, lack of maintenance can lead to a spring’s early demise.
 Regular checks and lubrication can prevent many issues, but without them, springs can fail unexpectedly.

 When a spring breaks, it often happens suddenly, leaving you wondering what happens when a garage door spring breaks.
-Essentially, your garage door becomes much harder, if not impossible, to lift manually or with your garage door opener, due to the loss of support and balance the spring provides.
+Essentially, your garage door becomes much harder, if not impossible, to lift manually or with your garage door opener, due to the loss of support and balance that the spring provides.

 Why Do Garage Door Springs Break?